Cliveden (Benjamin Chew House): Architectural history

-During the first half of the 19th century, Benjamin Chew, Jr. (1758–1844) inherited Cliveden and developed it as a gentleman's farm.
+During the first half of the nineteenth century, Benjamin Chew, Jr. (1758–1844) inherited Cliveden and developed it as a gentleman's farm.
 There is a record of wheat fields, fencing and corn crib on the site.
 After a long family conflict to settle his estate, Cliveden was inherited by Anne Sophia Penn Chew (1805–1892).
 In 1868, she had the rubble-constructed Italianate North Addition built, containing two new chambers, along with technological upgrades including gas and indoor plumbing.
 A coal-fired central furnace and a kitchen range were also installed at this time.
 The North Addition enclosed the Colonnade and added a second service stair in the rear, adapting the space into a butler's pantry.
 Niece-in-Law and early preservationist Mary Johnson Brown Chew (1839–1927) next inherited Cliveden.
 In 1921, two bathrooms were added with modern fixtures, the one seen at the rear of the north east chamber is raised to the second floor on Colonial Revival columns.
 The last generation of the Chew family and their household moved to Cliveden in 1959.
-Notable among repairs and changes is the beveling of floorboards throughout and the installation of a semi-custom Mid-Century Modern kitchen inside the Colonnade.
+Notable among repairs and changes is the beveling of floorboards throughout and the installation of a semi-custom mid-century modern kitchen inside the Colonnade.
+The Chews, including Sam Chew Jr., gave the house to the National Trust in 1972, 30 years after the Astors gave their Cliveden in England to the National Trust.